raymondworkshop/raymondworkshop.github.io/_posts/about.md

 Raymond ZHAO Wenlong is a product-minded engineer, and founder@Bean based in Hong Kong now.

-This blog is connected with his [Second Brain](https://github.com/raymondworkshop/dev.self-wiki) — a repository of knowledgecurated over the years.
+This digital workspace is connected with his [Second Brain](https://github.com/raymondworkshop/dev.self-wiki) — a repository of knowledge curated over the years.
 Outside of [reading](https://raymondworkshop.github.io/bookshelf.html) and tech, he also likes Philosophy, Design, Nature, and Film.

 Some of his favorite quotes:

+- “To develop a complete mind:
+Study the science of art;
+study the art of science.
+Learn how to see.
+Realize that everything connects to everything else. ”  – Leonardo da Vinci
 - "Life is too short to worry about stupid things.
 Fall in love.
 Study, think, create and grow."  - Richard Feynman
 - "What makes you vulnerable makes you strong and beautiful"
 - "The good life is one inspired by love and guided by knowledge" - Bertrand Russell